TheStarport/KnowledgeBase/File Structures/sur.md

 * Points are read until nodes start offset.
 * Having PartID at every point seem to be redundant given each hull has PartID anyway but that's how it is.

-Lastly surface section contains BSP tree.
+Lastly surface section contains BSP tree where each node is:

 | Name        | Type     | Description                     |
 | ----------- | -------- | ------------------------------- |